bezzad/Downloader/README.md

     RangeLow = 0,
     // ceiling offset of download range of a large file RangeHigh = 0,
-    // clear package files when download completed with failure, default value is false ClearPackageOnCompletionWithFailure = true,
+    // clear package chunks data when download completed with failure, default value is false ClearPackageOnCompletionWithFailure = true,
     // minimum size of chunking to download a file in multiple parts, default value is 512 MinimumSizeOfChunking = 1024,
+    // Before starting the download, reserve the storage space of the file as file size, default value is false ReserveStorageSpaceBeforeStartingDownload = true;
     // config and customize request headers
     RequestConfiguration =
     {